TWENTY YEARS LATER, WE STILL SEE LIGHT BLUE: INSIDE MARIO TESTINO'S DOLCE & GABBANA CLASSIC

 The campaign's visual language was remarkably restrained.
 The woman wore white.
 Gandy wore white.
 The Zodiac dinghy was white.
 The colours were deliberately reduced until almost everything disappeared except the essentials.

+The Mediterranean became more than a backdrop.
+It became part of the story.
 The image distilled Capri into something almost mythological, transforming a specific place into a universal fantasy of summer, intimacy and escape.

 When the campaign moved from photography into film, Testino pushed the idea even further.
 His vision centred on a couple escaping from a larger yacht aboard a smaller dinghy, searching for a moment of privacy away from the world around them.
 The tension came not from action but from proximity.
 They were alone, yet never entirely alone.